The Future (Nathaniel Rateliff & the Night Sweats album)

 The Future is the third studio album by American rock band Nathaniel Rateliff & the Night Sweats.
 It was released on November 5, 2021 by Stax Records.
 The album was produced by Brad Cook and R.M.B. (consisting of Rateliff, Patrick Meese, and James Barone) with additional production by Elijah Thompson.

 Background

 The band recorded The Future in Rateliff's Broken Creek Studio outside of Denver and wrote songs that reflected on times during the COVID-19 pandemic.
 In a press release, Rateliff said of the recording process: "When I was writing the record, we were in the middle of a pandemic and our future looked pretty bleak.
 I just continue to try to write from a place of hope.
 Then my own neurosis, and maybe being a Libra gets in the way, and I can’t make up my mind.
 There is this constant back-and-forth battle in me personally and I am sure that comes out in my writing."

 Singles

 The album's lead single "Survivor" was released on August 18, 2021.
 The song peaked at number 46 on the Hot Rock & Alternative Songs chart.
+It served as the theme song for The Jinx: Part Two, the second season of the true crime documentary series The Jinx.